BrettMahon/BladeRazor/README.md

-Blade for Razor - Dynamic Content for ASP.NET Core
+Blade for Razor - Dynamic Framework for ASP.NET Core
 ==================================================

 Blade for Razer is a framework for generating dynamic content for [ASP.NET Core](https://docs.microsoft.com/aspnet/core/).
-The base framework comprises  a set of TagHelpers to dynamically generate content based on objects supplied at runtime.
+At it's core framework comprises  a set of *TagHelpers* to dynamically generate forms and other content based on objects supplied at runtime.
 Blade for Razer is compatible with existing [.Net Scaffolding](https://github.com/dotnet/scaffolding), [Bootstrap](https://getbootstrap.com/) and [EF Core](https://github.com/dotnet/efcore).
 It can be used for both Razor Pages projects and ASP.Net Core MVC projects.

 ## Introduction